 What if I’m already enrolled in a TRAIL insurance plan?

-What if I turn 65 during 2020 and I’m NOT eligible for Medicare?
+What if I turned 65 during 2023 and I’m NOT eligible for Medicare?

 You must provide proof of Medicare ineligibility from the SSA.
 You may enroll in TRIP coverage, but your premium will be based on the Age 65 Not Medicare Primary rate.
 You are not eligible to enroll in a TRAIL plan.